fmatter/digital-grammar-tutorial/README.md

 ```

 ## 1 Workflow
-Note: [this Makefile](Makefile) contains a list of command definitions.
+Note: [the Makefile](Makefile) contains a list of command definitions.
 Where applicable, steps below will have an `make X` instruction in parentheses.

 ### 1.2 Export your FLEx data